chipanpan/chipanpan/README.md

 #### Hi there (^.^)/
 I am Chi.
-I'm currently learning Business Intelligence and Analytics and hope to become a data professional soon.
+I'm a Master's student in Business Intelligence and Analytics.
+I have been into coding for a while but only decided to take a step forward to become a data professional a year ago.
 Feel free to take a look at my highlighted projects below 👇

 <!--